Conceptual Belief-Informed Reinforcement Learning: Appendix

-This map consists of ramps, intersections, T-intersections, straight roads, and circular roads.
+\paragraph{Map 3: rXTSC} This map consists of ramps, intersections, T-intersections, straight roads, and circular roads.
 The environment simulates multiple road interactions, testing the vehicle's path selection and stability, particularly at intersections and ramps.

 \textbf{Testing Objective:} This environment evaluates the algorithm's performance in handling intersections and T-junctions with real-time path selection.
 The challenge is to ensure human-like adaptability when encountering multiple directional options, maintaining decision stability in dynamic traffic situations.